- Solar advice hub

 2. Hire a trustworthy installer

-3. Maximise your roof space
+3. Make full use of your roof space

 4. Use microinverters